sowdagar3/Auto-Claim-Assistant/README.md

 - Mitigating financial losses stemming from exaggerated damage claims

 ## Dataset
 The dataset consists of labeled images of car damages typically involved in insurance claims.
-The images are preprocessed and augmented to create a balanced dataset using SMOTE for training the machine learning model.Class labels are
+The images are preprocessed and augmented to create a balanced dataset using SMOTE for training the machine learning model.
-1.crack
+Class labels are
+**1.crack
 2.scratch
 3.tire flat
 4.dent
 5.glass shatter
-6.lamp broken
+6.lamp broken**

 ## Dependencies